MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 - **Threat detection:** Are there suspicious activities threatening your cloud environment?

     Receive real-time notifications for any policy violation or activity threshold via text message or email.
-By applying machine learning algorithms, Cloud App Security enables you to detect behavior that could indicate that a user is misusing data.
+By applying machine learning algorithms, Defender for Cloud Apps enables you to detect behavior that could indicate that a user is misusing data.

 ## How to control risk